ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ```

 ---
-##  Flag 10 & 11 –  Identify the IP address and the destination port of the command and control server
+## :triangular_flag_on_post: Flag 10 & 11 –  Identify the IP address and the destination port of the command and control server

 **Finding**: A network connection was initiated by `svchost.exe` to external `IP 78.141.196.6` over `port 443` at `2025-11-19T19:11:04.1766386Z`.